jingleheimer-schmidt/spiderbots/README.md

 About:
 - Spiderbots are small, early-game prototype Spidertrons with basic construction abilities.
-- Using your inventory, spiderbots help build, upgrade, and deconstruct nearby machines (and tiles!).
+- Spiderbots can build, upgrade, and deconstruct nearby machines and tiles using your inventory.
 - Throw a Spiderbot capsule at the ground to deploy it (or press **Alt + S** to launch all of them from your inventory).
 - Press **Alt + S** again to recall deployed spiderbots back to your inventory.
 - Spiderbots follow the player who deployed them, even while driving vehicles or traveling across planets.